 I’m a big fan of historical biographies, and inevitably, there are films and TV series that more or less use these biographies as a roadmap for their plots.
 Some are better than others, but it’s always evident when a show or movie follows a biography closely.
 You seem to get a better caliber of flick all the way around, than when there’s very obvious disregard for “boring history” as the groundwork of a historical film (something I’ve never understood).

-So, here’s a brief list of biographies and their corresponding films that I’ve read and watched.
+So, here’s a brief list of some 18th-century biographies and their corresponding films that I’ve read and watched.

 The Biography: Lady Worsley’s Whim by Hallie Rubenhold (U.S. title: The Lady in Red)